nancyho83/nancyho83/README.md

 - 👋 Hi, I’m @nancyho83
-- 👀 I’m interested in analyzing and managing data
+- 👀 I’m interested in data science, analysis, and engineering
 - 🌱 I’m currently learning SQL and database management
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: by email(mailto:nancyho83@yahoo.com)

 <!---
 nancyho83/nancyho83 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.